wdrbork/allergy-alert/reports/oct25.md

 Where I was blocked:

 #### Plans for next week:
-- I plan to learn more about MongoDB
-- Look at the datasets and plan a structure for the database
+-
+-

 ### Caitlyn Rawlings
 #### Last Week's Goals:
+- Make and share doc for architecture and design milestone
+- Figure out what we are doing for frontend and review some react/JS

 #### Progress and Issues:
-What I did:
+What I did: Made frontend mockup.
+Worked on scheldule/testing/documentation parts for architechture and design milestone.

-What worked:

-What I learned:

-Where I had trouble:
+What worked: Using template on figma instead of starting for stratch for design.
+Using requirements and group members ideas to determine what we need in the ui to deliver the functionality we want.

+What I learned: How to use figma.
+Learned what we are using for recipe data + how we are planning on setting up architecture and design.

+Where I had trouble: Writing out scheldule because it is difficult to estimate how long tasks will take and to determine what tasks will need to be completed to the specificity that was beign asked for in the instructions.

-Where I am blocked:
+Where I am blocked: Don't want to start coding because I hate coding

 #### Plans for next week:
-- Make and share doc for architecture and design milestone
-- Figure out what we are doing for frontend and review some react/JS
+-
+-

 ### Jack Rosenbloom
 #### Last Week's Goals:
+- Learn css

 #### Progress and Issues:
 What I did: